ARM-software/astc-encoder/Docs/OptimizationIdeas.md

 This section lists specific optimization ideas.

+### Exploit 1:1 weight modes

+The current code is generic and assumes reconstruction from multiple weighted color values, due to use of decimated weight grids.
+For the 4x4 block size we actually get a high percentage of 1:1 weight grids, so it might be worth including a fast-path which can exploit this simplification.

 ### Postpone full iterative refinement

 Iterative refinement is expensive, and not always beneficial.
 We currently